BxCppDev/Bayeux/README.rst

   * GDML,
   * OpenGL.

+* Qt5:

 For ease  of use,  the BxCppDev  group provides  the `bxcppdev/bxtap`_ Linuxbrew tap  for easy use  by Bayeux, Bayeux companion  software and clients of Bayeux.
-It is **strongly** advised to use this bundle.
+It is strongly advised to use this bundle.
 It will  provide,  for  Linux  and macOS  systems,  an  uniform  software environment with  a selected set  of blessed software,  including the C++ compiler if needed.

+Note however that it is perfectly possible to use system installation of the above libraries if your OS distribution provides adequate support.

 **Note:** We  have experienced that  the use  of Linuxbrew is  not the definitive robust  solution to solve the  software dependency problem.